mariiaivanovacs/mariiaivanovacs/README.md

- ## Hi there 👋
+ ## Hi there, I'm Maria

-I’m Maria Ivanova — mariiaivanovacs.
+I’m Mariia Ivanova (not a typo) — mariiaivanovacs.
 Computer Science student.
 I’m curious, open-minded, and I try a lot of different things — I learn fast and enjoy turning ideas into working projects.

 ## 🔎 What I do